NonaSuomy/WirePodVectorCommandHomeAssistant/README.md

 ```
 url := "http://HAIPHERE:8123/api/conversation/process" // Replace with your Home Assistant IP
 token := "LONGTOKENHERE" // Replace with your token
-//agentID := "AgentIDHere" // Replace with your agent_id (Can get this with the dev assist console in yaml view or try the name)
+//agentID := "AgentIDHere" // Replace with your agent_id (Can get this with the dev assist console in YAML view or try the name)
 ```

 ### AgentID ###